 Asana and Pranayama

-Intensive asana classes are a key component of this course.
-Most weekend meetings include at least one two or three hour class taught by the course directors and faculty.
-Classes are lead by two teachers, so there is plenty of opportunity for individual attention and an interactive approach is encouraged.
+Asana classes are a key component of this course.
+All weekend meetings include an extended asana class taught by the course directors and faculty.
+Classes offer plenty of opportunity for individual attention and an interactive approach is encouraged.

-The course includes three specialist teaching weekends.
-The pregnancy weekend is taught by Ruth Polden , leading active birth teacher and yoga teacher.
-Christiane Kerr, founder of Calm for Kids, leads our weekend on teaching yoga for children.
-Highly experienced course directors and faculty deliver the weekend on therapeutic yoga.
+The course includes three specialist weekend modules.
+The pregnancy module is taught by Ruth Polden, leading active birth teacher and yoga teacher.
+Christiane Kerr, founder of Calm for Kids, leads our module on teaching yoga for children.
+The weekend module on therapueutic yoga is delivered by course directors and faculty.

 Additional talks and workshops to enhance your skills as a yoga teacher include class planning and business and marketing skills.